gulrez-zaidi/sql-retail-sales-analysis/README.md

 group by category;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category:**
 ```sql
 select
 round(avg(age),2) as average_age